Adriagc8/Adriagc8/README.md

 - Rapid prototyping + iteration cycles

 This allows me to:
-- Build faster
+- Move fast from idea → implementation
-- Explore ideas quickly
+- Explore multiple approaches quickly
-- Ship and validate in real environments
+- Build and validate real systems in production environments

 ---